Contributing to GeoPandas¶

 This changes your working directory to the shiny-new-feature branch.
 Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to GeoPandas.
 You can have many shiny-new-features and switch in between them using the git checkout command.

-To update this branch, you need to retrieve the changes from the master branch:
+To update this branch, you need to retrieve the changes from the main branch:

-This will replay your commits on top of the latest GeoPandas git master.
+This will replay your commits on top of the latest GeoPandas git main.
 If this

 leads to merge conflicts, you must resolve these before submitting your pull